 After you create an account, you need to connect your bank to the app so that whenever you spend using your debit or credit card, the spare change is invested.

-Fees: Mylo charges a $3 per month fee for a Mylo Advantage account and you enjoy additional perks including cash back offers and fast withdrawals.
+Fees: Moka charges a $3.99 per month fee, and you enjoy additional perks, including cash back offers and fast withdrawals.

 - You can start investing with $5

-- The app allows you to set multiple financial goals and save towards them
+- The app allows you to set multiple financial goals and save toward them

 - Socially responsible investing options are available